Active form claustrophobia

 This article discusses a number of active form best practices.

 First off, we all know that it is a good idea to define the rows with either an MDX, either a dimension subset.
-If you choose for a subset it will most probably be a dynamic one.
+If you choose for a subset it will often be a dynamic subset containing an MDX.
+If user actions can change the row output, most probably the MDX will have to be set up and stored in the file itself.

 Another important point to note is that you can customize the formatting logic.
 Have a look at the parts in yellow - it can allow you to have alternating background colors in rows for example (color banding).